hchiam/learning-css/README.md

     /* minmax with min non-fr size and dynamic size 1fr will have minimum size, but then
           will grow to fill any leftover space */

-    /* min to prevent overflow for small screens, at which point 100% could become smaller than 200px */ }
+    /* min to prevent overflow for small screens, at which point 100% could become smaller than 200px (or use a media query with a breakpoint that's easier to understand) */ }
   ```